JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 ### Storage solutions

 By default Nextcloud stores files in the local file system, which is convenient for a small deployment.
 In more complex environments it offers flexible solutions for both Object based storage like Amazon S3 and network distributed file systems like NFS.
-I will discuss in the scaling section the most convenient solution based on requirements.
+I will discuss in the **scalability** section the most convenient solution based on requirements.

 ### Monitoring

 Next cloud provides some monitoring metrics inside its webui by default.
-These system metrics can be accessed by

- `Administration Settings -> System`.
+The system metrics can be accessed by: `Administration Settings -> System`.

 In order to build a more customizable monitoring system it might be convenient to use a tool like Grafana, backed up by Prometheus for the data collection.
 These systems are flexible and can be dockerized for easy setup, allowing to monitor also local disks and network operations.
 I provide more details in the **deployment** section.